• Recipes

 Phytic acid is known as an anti-nutrient and blocks the absorption of essential nutrients.
 It may also cause digestive upset.
 The simple remedy to remove the phytic acid and maximize benefits from your grains, nuts, legumes, and seeds is to simply rinse, soak, and/or sprout to activate nutrients and disable anti-nutrients.

-Each food has a slightly different recommendation for soaking.
-Quinoa is a pseudo-grain that benefits greatly from sprouting and soaking.
 If you do not have time to soak, be sure to rinse at least.
-For more in-depth information on the benefits of soaking check out these scientific studies.
+For more in-depth information on the benefits of soaking, check out these scientific studies.

 Hint: The amount of water used to cook will vary depending on how long the quinoa has been soaked.
 The ideal soaking time is 6-8 hours.